 Muhammad zoomed his wheelchair into his bedroom.
 The boy's parents asked from down the hall if he enjoyed the Last Day of School Festival.
 "It was great!" the eight-year-old shouted.
 "I won a wind-up dog at the ring toss booth!"
 He pulled the fuzzy white and brown toy from his feeding pump backpack.
-The wind-up dog's mouth held a string fastened to a red plastic ball.
-A metal winding key attached under the pup's belly.
-Muhammad placed the mechanical terrier on a shelf containing a basketball participation trophy, a well-worn antique baseball glove, a patchwork bear with sawdust stuffing, an air-powered jumping robot, and a miniature ship in a bottle.
+The animatronic pet's mouth held a string tethered to a cherry red plastic ball that matched its collar of ribbon tied in a bow.
+A metal winding key attached under the pup's belly near a "Made in Korea" sticker.
+Muhammad placed the ridiculously cute mechanical terrier on a shelf comprised of an odd cast of players: a well-worn antique baseball glove, a button-eyed patchwork bear with sawdust stuffing, a miniature ship in a bottle, a basketball participation trophy, and an air-powered jumping robot.

-"Everything is loaded for vacation," Muhammad's moms called.
+"Everything is loaded for vacay," Muhammad's moms called.
 "Pick a toy for the trip and let's go have fun!"
-Muhammad reached to the shelf above for Major Smith O'Reens, a large scale action figure with a chiseled chin, wearing a frogman diving suit.
-The boy cheered as he raced out the door.
+Muhammad reached to the top shelf for Major Smith O'Reens, a large scale action figure soldier-of-fortune with a chiseled chin, sculpted hair, and wearing a frogman diving suit.
+The kid cheered as he raced out the door.
 His room became silent after the van pulled away.
 Now that the ball chasing toy belonged to a child it sparked to life.
 The puppy felt a pain inside and wondered if a spring had broken or a screw came loose.
-Then the wind-up dog thought: This must be how lonely feels.
+Then the wind-up dog thought, This must be how lonely feels.